About

 The Friends of Babcock Library envisioned artistic possibilities when the copper roof at Knowlton Memorial Hall was renovated.
 Ashford artist, Jan McCulloch, was the catalyst behind the copper roof ornament project titled Roof Relics.
 She designed and painted miniature Knowlton Halls from the copper tiles that sold as Christmas tree ornaments.
 John Boutin, former caretaker of Babcock Library and Town Hall, showed the Friends how to make three-dimensional stars.
 Stars were cut and fashioned in various sizes; most of the stars were refurbished to a bright copper color or sold in attractive powder blue with copper color peeking through along the lines where the material was bent to the 3-D effect.
 With the fundraising proceeds, the Friends furnish items for the library and money that sponsors the many public programs that the library offers.

-The idea to recycle items as a way to make money for the Library was already in existence.
+The idea of recycling items to generate revenue for the Library was already in existence.
 Roof Relics was the first such project.
 Transforming the old maroon colored stage curtain, soon to be discarded, into saleable items became the second project.
 Christmas tree skirts, purses, stuffed animals, table runner, and ornaments were the results of the creativity and talent of a group of Friends.
 They sold their items at various events held at the library.
 This fundraising venture resulted in a total of more than $5,000.
 A side benefit was in attracting people to the library and raising community awareness to their efforts.

-• Supports Summer Reading Program for all ages
+- Supports Summer Reading Programs for all ages

 Officers